-- The service had systems for sharing information with staff and other agencies to enable them to deliver safe care and treatment. - The service had a system in place to retain medical records in line with Department of Health and Social Care (DHSC) guidance in the event that they cease trading. - Clinicians made appropriate and timely referrals in line with protocols and up to date evidence-based guidance.
+- The service had a system in place to retain medical records in line with Department of Health and Social Care (DHSC) guidance in the event that they cease trading. - Clinicians made appropriate and timely referrals in line with protocols and up to date evidence-based guidance.